30 new COVID-19 cases in Southeastern Idaho - Local News 8

 SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has 30 new confirmed cases of COVID-19.

-There are 13 new cases in Bannock County, 1 in Bear Lake County, 15 in Bingham County and 1 in Power County.
+There are 15 new cases in Bannock County, 6 in Bear Lake County and 9 in Bingham County.

-This brings the total of confirmed and probable cases to 797.
-Out of the 797 cases, 633 have recovered from COVID-19.
+This brings the total of confirmed and probable cases to 827.
+Out of the 827 cases, 656 have recovered from COVID-19.
+There are 171 active cases.

 For more information, click HERE.